andrewjmead/wpsites/README.md

 Default: `true`

 Enable automatically logging in to the admin panel.
-This is by installing and configuring the automatic-login plugin.
+This is done by installing and configuring the automatic-login plugin.

 ### Database host